WRITING THROUGH THE REPUBLIC OF LETTERS

 Official home page of author Davor Banovic

-About
+About Me

-Davor Banovic Davor started writing reasonably early in his life as probably most writers did.
-He wrote several short stories and poems.
-Most of it got published somewhere in mid nineties.
-However, with the dawn of 21st century he almost completely stopped writing.
 But, fortunately or not, he is back.
 In both his fiction and non fiction works he is trying to contribute to the development of the fragile culture of dialogue.
 Davor is holdig a masters degree in theology.
 He is employed with a software start-up so he knows to appreciate that little free time he has.
 He is happily married.

 Girl with Broken Umbrella

 What do art and terrorism have in common?
-In what kind of trouble acreative mind can take you?
+In what kind of trouble a creative mind can take you?

 Ana is a journalist who discovers an important manuscript and a gifted cartoonist whose life is in danger.
 David is a philosopher and an author of a story collection about the war in Bosnia.
 Boris is an innovative artist.
 Fabian – a future cleric.
 Pierre is a friend.
+Their stories are not ordinary.
+Everything about their lives is mysteriously connected with other people, and distant times and places.
+Every detail has many meanings, and their paths are defined by those meanings.

 Disguised as the main characters’ journey through the time and places, this actually is a fascinating semantic journey.
 Things around you will never look the same again.

-Free stories
+Free Stories

 Better things to do